Ontario Proud: Activities

 Ontario Proud was active during the 2018 Ontario provincial elections, attacking liberal Premier Kathleen Wynne, later shifting its focus to NDP candidate Andrea Horwath as the NDP rose in the polls.
-The group spent approximately $60,000 on television ads and engaged in door-to-door canvasing.
+The group spent approximately $60,000 on television ads and engaged in door-to-door canvassing.
 The group is reportedly very active in social media marketing, particularly on Facebook, where it used microtargeting.

 Ontario Proud may have helped defeat Kathleen Wynne’s Liberal government in Ontario.
 In the lead up to the election, Ballingall boasted that “Ontario Proud's Facebook content was viewed almost 67 million times — more interactions than the Facebook pages of the three main parties, their leaders, the unions and all other political advocacy groups combined.”
 Ontario Proud has been criticized for blocking users who comment on their Facebook page in support of NDP or Liberal candidates.
 Ontario Proud has also frequently threatened legal action against critics.